Global Squid Supply Chain Roundtable

 Environmental Notes

-• There are risks to sharks, skates and rays, and sea turtles, Several species of shark in the area are endangered.
+• There are risks to marine mammals, sea turtles, sharks, skates and rays, seabirds, corals, and other species of concern.

-• Bottom trawls will directly impact on the sea bed and may impact vulnerable corals and other biogenic habitats.
+• Habitat impacts are a moderate concern due to the use of squid-specific trawl gear that does not come into contact with the sea bed.
+Some squid catches still come from bottom trawls that will directly impact on the sea bed and may impact vulnerable corals and other biogenic habitats.
 Management measures have been implemented to reduce the habitat impact of the trawl fishery but improvements in enforcement are needed.

 General Notes